Maxumka/Blazorish/README.md

 # Blazorish
-Naive implementation MVU in Blazor inspired by elmish with hello world examples. <br />
+Naive implementation MVU in Blazor inspired by elmish (without razor syntax). <br />
 I want to write applications in C# and Blazor based on model-view-update.
 If you too, try this.
 # Warning
 Its not production ready, its not ready for anything.
-I just making this in free time. <br /> Proof of concepts.
+I just making this in free time. <br /> Just for fun.
 # Commands
 The following commands are currently ready:
 * None